-They are dark greyish-brown in color.
+They are dark greyish-brown in colour.

-Size of rhizoids are 10mm high.
+The size of rhizoids is 10mm high.

-Sporangia are 100 micrometer in diameter.
+Sporangia are 100 micrometre in diameter.

-Stolon is present in the internodal region, it is aerial, forms an arch and touches the substratum forming nodal region.
+Stolon is present in the internodal region, it is aerial, forms an arch, and touches the substratum forming nodal region.

 Rhizoids are formed where the stolon touches the substratum at nodes.
-They have branching, anchor the mycelium to the substratum and they also absorb food.
+They have branching, anchor the mycelium to the substratum, and also absorb food.

-Apart from this there is a reproductive hyphae consisting of sporangiophores which grows vertically from stolon.
+Apart from this, there is a reproductive hyphae consisting of sporangiophores which grows vertically from stolon.
 They are unbranched, elongated, columellate and they also give rise to a reproductive structure known as sporangiospores.
 Given below are the different parts of hyphae:

-Cell-Wall: cell wall is composed of chitin, chitosan, lipids, proteins, etc.
+Cell-Wall: Cell wall is composed of chitin, chitosan, lipids, proteins, etc.

-Protoplasm: Protoplasm consists of nuclei, mitochondria, endoplasmic reticulum and various other cytoplasmic inclusions like ribosomes, oil droplets, etc.
+Protoplasm: Protoplasm consists of nuclei, mitochondria, endoplasmic reticulum, and various other cytoplasmic inclusions like ribosomes, oil droplets, etc.

 Sporangium: It acts as a connecting link between columella and sporangiophore.
 They are mainly spherical or globose in shape.
-They also carry reproductive structure known as sporangiospores.
+They also carry a reproductive structure known as sporangiospores.